chirag11365/python-2024/README.md

 # python-2024
-This is my first Git Repository on Python
+This is my first Git Repository on Python.
 <br>
 Author - Chirag Verma